Sidp05-dev/USELESSPROJECT/README.md

 💃 Watch him dance whenever you talk, stay idle when you’re silent.

-🎵 Upload music and he’ll groove in sync with the beat, thanks to real-time beat detection.
+🎵 Upload your voice and he’ll groove in sync with the beat, thanks to real-time beat detection.

+😅 The person will dance even if you don't say anything

 Powered by OpenAI Whisper for accurate transcription and librosa for tempo detection, talk2text brings retro ASCII fun to your browser.